Random regular graphs and the systole of a random surface: Circuits on graphs

 \subsection{Asymptotics}

 The number of circuits of any fixed length converges to a Poisson distribution.
 Before we can state the theorem we need to specify the notion of convergence we are talking about.
-This is given by the following distance on $\mathbb{N}$-valued random variables:
+This is given by the following notion of convergence of $\mathbb{N}$-valued random variables: